 After that day a couple of years ago, I wrote the post 4 Techniques of Grafting Fruit Trees which is one of the most successful posts on the blog.

 And I get why… Grafting is a tricky business.
-There are so many benefits to grafting, and people had been grafting fruit trees for years, but there are so few people who know how to do it and so many things that can go wrong, it’s like making cheese, you have to practice and practice and practice until you get it right.
+There are so many benefits to grafting, and people have been grafting fruit trees for years, but there are so few people who know how to do it and so many things that can go wrong.
+It’s like making cheese, you have to practice and practice and practice until you get it right.

 This is why it’s so valuable to learn it first hand from someone that has a ton of experience.

 So today is your lucky day!
-Our last visit to Israel was right in grafting season and we got to tag along to a day of grafting and fruit trees maintenance and I am sharing it all here with you!
+Our last visit to Israel was during grafting season and we got to tag along on a day of grafting and fruit trees maintenance.
+I am sharing it all here with you!